skovnats/SVE-Systemic-Verification-Engineering/Reviews/README.md

 # 🧮 AI & Peer Reviews

-## WIP | Need to update ALL reviews, I did it poorly: did not provide the whole context of the S.V.E. and some other related documents.

 This folder collects **independent analytical reviews** of all *Systemic Verification Engineering (S.V.E.)* papers —
 produced by multiple AI models and human collaborators to ensure **transparency, cross-validation, and interpretive diversity.**